xxl4tomxu98/Energy_Optimization_Python/README.md

 1. The system SHALL optimize the battery storage dispatch (with an optimization time horizon of at least 1 day) for the day ahead energy market

-○ The battery storage’s State of Energy SHALL be continuous between optimization time horizon boundaries
+○ The battery storage’s State of Energy (SOC: state of charge) SHALL be continuous between optimization time horizon boundaries

 2. The system SHALL accept the following as inputs for the battery storage asset: